openoakland/brigade-onboarding/README.md

 1. **Configure** both your Onboarding Form and Follow-Up Survey to output responses into the same spreadsheet.

     ![Screencap of setting destination](https://github.com/openoakland/brigade-onboarding/blob/master/images/screenshot-response-destination.gif?raw=true)

+    Here is what it should look like in the corresponding sheet:

     ![Combined spreadsheets](https://github.com/openoakland/brigade-onboarding/blob/master/images/screenshot-combined-tabs.png?raw=true)

 1. Open the **Tools > Script Editor** for the combined spreadsheet.